nadinespy/nadinespy.github.io/_pages/about.md

 ---

 I'm Nadine, regular runner and occasional scientist.
-In this blog, I want to share thoughts, tools, and other bits of knowledge that bear the slightest chance of being useful or interesting to others.
+In this blog, I want to share my work, thoughts, tools, and other bits of knowledge that have a small chance of being useful or interesting to others.